dellisd/spatial-k/docs/geojson.md

 The `geojson` module contains an implementation of the [GeoJson standard](https://tools.ietf.org/html/rfc7946).

-In Kotlin projects, it's recommended to u se the DSL for constructing GeoJson objects which is available in the [`geojson-dsl`](geojson-dsl/) module.
+In Kotlin projects, it's recommended to use the DSL for constructing GeoJson objects which is available in the [`geojson-dsl`](geojson-dsl/) module.

 ## Installation